 D-Panthenol was listed on the product label in a new drug application for a prescription vitamin mixture.
-A 510 (k) premarket notification for a medical device was permitted by the FDA for a contact lens multipurpose cleaning solution containing D-Panthenol, a wound healing topical formulation containing Panthenol as a skin conditioning ingredient, and a human oocyte in vitro fertilization device containing Calcium Pantothenate.
+510 (k) premarket notifications for medical devices were permitted by the FDA for a contact lens multipurpose cleaning solution containing D-Panthenol, a wound healing topical formulation containing Panthenol as a skin conditioning ingredient, and a human oocyte in vitro fertilization device containing Calcium Pantothenate.